ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

-A SendError occurs when a Message could not be sent due to an error condition: an attempt to send a Message which is too large for the system and Protocol Stack to handle, some failure of the underlying Protocol Stack, or a set of send parameters not consistent with the Connection's transport parameters.
+A SendError occurs when a Message could not be sent due to an error condition: an attempt to send a Message which is too large for the system and Protocol Stack to handle, some failure of the underlying Protocol Stack, or a set of Message Properties not consistent with the Connection's transport parameters.
 The SendError contains an implementation-specific reference to the Message to which it applies.

-## Send Parameters {#send-params}
+## Message Properties {#message-props}

-The Send Action takes per-Message send parameters which control how the contents will be sent down to the underlying Protocol Stack and transmitted.
+The Send Action takes per-Message Message Properties which control how the contents will be sent down to the underlying Protocol Stack and transmitted.

-If Send Parameters should be overridden for a specific Message, an empty sent parameter Object can be acquired and all desired Send Parameters can be added to that Object.
+If Message Properties should be overridden for a specific Message, an empty sent parameter Object can be acquired and all desired Message Properties can be added to that Object.
 A sendParameters Object can be reused for sending multiple contents with the same properties.